 Pacific Islands, Micronesia, Ethnographic History

 Office: Sakamaki B417/A203

 Phone: (808) 956-6765 / 956-8358

 BA Holy Cross, 1970; MA Johns Hopkins 1976; PhD Hawaiʻi 1984

 David Hanlon first came to the Pacific in 1970 with the Peace Corps.
 He and his wife Kathy served on the island of Pohnpei until 1973 as English language teachers in the village of Wone.
 They returned to the island in 1977 and taught at the Community College of Micronesia in Kolonia Town until 1980.
 While on island, Dr. Hanlon served as an advisor to the local historic preservation program and conducted an archaeological inventory of historic properties in the greater Kolonia area.
 He holds an MA degree in international relations from the Johns Hopkins University’s School of Advanced International Studies and a doctorate in Pacific Islands history from the University of Hawaiʻi at Mānoa.

-• forthcoming Making Micronesia: A Political Biography of Tosiwo Nakayama.
+• 2014 Making Micronesia: A Political Biography of Tosiwo Nakayama.
 Honolulu: University of Hawaiʻi Press.

 • 2000 Voyaging Through the Contemporary Pacific, co-edited with Geoffrey M White.
 Lanham, MD: Rowman & Littlefield.